duckduckgo/duckduckhack-docs/duckduckhack/welcome/how-ias-work.md

 Don't worry about getting this right.
 By making use of the `duckpan new` command used in the walkthroughs, the naming boilerplate is automatically generated for you.

+**Now that you know the big picture, start hacking with a walkthrough!**